A Conference For Emerging Phi Delt Leaders

 Those who have attended the Institute in the past know that a large factor in a delegate’s experience is their small-group chapter leader.
 The Fraternity is always in need of effective facilitators who can guide our members through specific learning objectives within the Institute curriculum.

-The Kleberg call for faculty is currently closed.
-If you are interested in serving the Kleberg Emerging Leaders Institute as a faculty member, we would encourage you to apply when the application is live.
-Final faculty selections are made by the end of May.
+The Kleberg faculty application will be open soon.
+If you are interested in serving the Kleberg Emerging Leaders Institute as a faculty member, we would encourage you to fill out the online Faculty Application when available and before the deadline of Friday, April 17 at midnight.
+Final faculty selections are made in early May.
 Travel and lodging expenses of Kleberg faculty members are covered by the Fraternity.

 Apply to Become a Peer Mentor

-The General Council continues to support the Peer Mentor Program for the 2017 Kleberg Emerging Leaders Institute.
-This program focuses on enhancing leadership skills, group facilitation, and provides specialized education to become more familiar with Phi Delta Theta as a living organization.
+Through the generosity of Clay & Debbie Jones and their sponsorship of the Leadership & Ethics Academy, the General Council continues to support the Peer Mentor program for the 2020 Kleberg Emerging Leaders Institute.
+The program focuses on enhancing leadership skills, group facilitation, problem solving, and provides specialized education to become more familiar with the best practices and initiatives of Phi Delta Theta.

 To qualify as a candidate for the Peer Mentor program, a brother must meet all of the following criteria: